gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

 * **stream state**

     The client gets current stream state.
-A stream may be playing, suspended (to save power when the sink is idle), or corked (paused).
+A stream may be playing (uncorked) or paused (corked).

 * **pause and resume**